AnanyaSaiB/AnanyaSaiB.github.io/index.md

 Graph isomorphism being an NP problem, an edge-based tree index was built to make the search algorithm faster.
 - ## Mini Java compiler
 Implemented an optimizing compiler for IR code generation along with optimizations of Conditional Constant Propagation and Function Inlining.
+- ## Virtual Treasure Hunt
+Created and hosted an online game of treasure hunt with image-based clues.
+A critical part of this project was sealing the game from various 'hacks' and attacks that could help someone cheat at or tamper with the game.

 # Hobbies
 - Playing Mandolin, Solving puzzles, Reading, Marathon running